 “When AI generated or manipulated images and videos are used to sexualize, demean, or humiliate a student, the impact is immediate and lasting.
 These incidents do not end when a file is deleted, or a message disappears.
 For a teenager, the emotional and psychological effects can be profound.”

-Radnor High School parent Luciana LiBrandi pushes for immediate policy changes at the Feb.
+Radnor High School parent Luciana LiBrandi respectfully requests immediate policy changes at the Feb.
 10 meeting of the school board’s policy committee.

 School officials had hinted that their hands were somewhat tied by board policy because the AI-manipulation took place off-campus.

-At the meeting, she called for new, clear protocols for dealing with non-consensual AI-generated videos shared in the Radnor community, whether they were created and share on or off school grounds.
+At the meeting, parents called for new, clear protocols for dealing with non-consensual AI-generated videos shared in the Radnor community, whether they were created on or off school grounds.

-She also asked school officials to report such incidents to police without delay.
-Parents said the alleged harasser admitted his guilt but had ample time to destroy the evidence.
+They also asked school officials to report such incidents to police without delay.
+One parent speaker said the alleged harasser admitted his guilt but had ample time to destroy the evidence.

 About 30 concerned parents attended Tuesday night’s policy committee meeting.
 Several weighed in, most showed up to lend moral support.

-School board members were receptive to parents’ feedback and began a detailed review of the pertinent policies related to bullying, harassment and AI-generated content.
-The committee will review draft changes at its next meeting set for March 10.
+After public comment, school board members began a detailed review of the pertinent district policies related to bullying, harassment and AI-generated content.
+The committee expects to review draft changes at its next meeting, set for March 10.

 “What families are asking for now is not retribution or symbolic action, but concrete, system-level change so the next family is not re-traumatized … This will not be the last school district or police department to face an incident like this.
 How Radnor chooses to respond now will set a precedent for how schools and communities respond everywhere.”